andfanilo/streamlit-drawable-canvas/README.md

 - Rotate, skew, scale, move any object of the canvas on demand
 - Select a background color or image to draw on
 - Get image data and every drawn object properties back to Streamlit !
-- Choose to fetch back data in realtime or on demand
+- Choose to fetch back data in realtime or on demand with a button
 - Undo, Redo or Drop canvas

 ## Installation